Bio

 - In general, I am responsive.
 In return, I also expect you to be responsive.

-- You don’t have to agree with me all the time, but you are advised to provide a well-reasoned explanation.
+- You don’t have to agree with me all the time, but you should provide a well-reasoned explanation.
 This principle applies to responding to reviewers.

 - I am on your side when you need support.
 That means I am with you even if you decide that research is not your cup of tea.
 However, you should take the initiative to communicate your concerns in a timely manner.